Engagement ring: Styles

 This wedding set contains two separate rings, either of which could be worn separately.

 This wedding set contains two separate rings that look incomplete separately.

 Engagement rings, like any other kind of jewellery, come in many different styles.

-Gold (Available in Yellow Gold, White Gold and Rose Gold) and platinum are preferred for engagement rings, but common metal types such as titanium, silver, and stainless steel are also used for engagement rings.
-This allows for the bride-to-be to exert her own individual style into the ring in a simple manner.
+Gold (available in yellow gold, white gold and rose gold) and platinum are preferred for engagement rings, but common metal types such as titanium, silver, and stainless steel are also used for engagement rings.
+This allows for the spouse-to-be to exert their own individual style into the ring in a simple manner.

-In the United States, where engagement rings are worn by women, diamonds have been widely featured in engagement rings since the middle of the 20th century.
+In the United States, where engagement rings are typically worn by women, diamonds have been widely featured in engagement rings since the middle of the 20th century.
 Solitaire rings have one diamond.
 The most common setting for engagement rings is the solitaire prong setting, which was popularized by Tiffany & Co. in 1886 and its six-claw prong setting design sold under the "Tiffany setting" trademark.
 The modern favorite cut for an engagement ring is the brilliant cut, which provides the maximum amount of sparkle to the gemstone.
 The traditional engagement rings may have different prong settings and bands.
 Another major category is engagement rings with side stones.
 Rings with a larger diamond set in the middle and smaller diamonds on the side fit under this category.
 Three-stone diamond engagement rings, sometimes called trinity rings or trilogy rings, are rings with three matching diamonds set horizontally in a row with the bigger stone placed in the center.
 The three diamonds on the ring are typically said to represent the couple's past, present, and future, but other people give religious significance to the arrangement.